 Joyce Smookler graduated from Temple University in 1970 with a BA in Sociology.
 Before retiring in 2012, she was a district manager and a corporate sales trainer for Bell Atlantic/ Verizon for 18 years.
 She traveled nationally, training new hires in marketing, sales, and operations.

 Joyce moved to Florida in September 2015.
 She joined the League of Women Voters the very next month and has been involved ever since.
 Joyce’s involvement in the League has introduced her to like-minded people who care about important issues that touch all of us in Palm Beach County.
 Becoming involved in Advocacy and Voter registration has given her a better understanding of both local and state government, and where the League stands on issues such as voters rights, the environment, gun safety, and health care.

-Joyce is on the board of Palm Beach County Chapter of the National Organization of Women and was fortunate to have been a part of the interview process for NOW’s endorsement of local candidates in the 2016 elections.
+Joyce is on the board of Palm Beach County Chapter of the National Organization of Women and was fortunate to be a part of the interview process for NOW’s endorsement of local candidates in the 2016 and 2018 elections.

 Program Director – Arlene R Ustin

 When Arlene relocated to Florida she was already primed to be a humble, but firm and fearless, advocate/activist.
 What took her by surprise was how far Florida had to go!
 She is proud to be president of PBC NOW because its board and membership are like-minded, active, and compassionate volunteers.
 They walk their talk and make a difference in the lives of many who do not have a fair voice.